Credit by Demonstrated Mastery

 Fall Timeline-Attempting to earn CDM during fall semester for courses scheduled in the Spring:

-During the weeks of September 17th-30th the student will complete Phase 1 of the CDM Assessment Process (Phase 1 involves the student being administered the appropriate examination for the course he/she is seeking credit.
+-During the weeks of September 19th-30th the student will complete Phase 1 of the CDM Assessment Process (Phase 1 involves the student being administered the appropriate examination for the course he/she is seeking credit.
 This could be an EOC or some other final exam)

-If student successfully completes Phase 1 then student will then be invited to complete Phase 2 of the CDM Assessment Process during the remainder of October (Phase 2 includes student completion of actual work artifacts that can be reviewed)
+-If student successfully completes Phase 1 then student will then be invited to complete Phase 2 of the CDM Assessment Process during the month of October (Phase 2 includes student completion of actual work artifacts that can be reviewed)

 Spring Timeline-Attempting to earn CDM during spring semester for courses scheduled in the fall:

-All Student/Parent agreements submitted to the school by January 31st.
+-All Student/Parent agreements submitted to the school by January 30th.

-During the weeks of February 17th-28th student completes Phase 1 of the CDM Assessment Process (Phase 1 involves the student being administered the appropriate examination for the course he/she is seeking credit.
+-During the weeks of February 15th-February 28th student completes Phase 1 of the CDM Assessment Process (Phase 1 involves the student being administered the appropriate examination for the course he/she is seeking credit.
 This could be an EOC or some other final exam)

-During the first week of March results of Phase 1 will be shared with student/family
+-Immediately following the assessment, results of Phase 1 will be shared with student/family

 Summer Timeline-for students attempting to earn credit during the summer for courses scheduled in the fall:

 ***This time period is reserved for students that move into the district after the spring window or who missed the spring window due to extenuating circumstances.
 Summer consideration is on a case by case basis and student/family should contact the school within the month of June if interested.
 No consideration will be given after June 30th.
-Timeline will be established as needed.
+Phase I testing happens between July 18th-July 31st.
+Timeline will be established to ensure all phases are complete by start of school.

 How Will My Child's CDM Credits Appear on Transcripts?